 Additionally, all our local yacht managers are monitoring the crew, to ensure that the crew who is on charters are healthy and follow all official hygiene procedures.

 This is an important point, as for peace of mind you want to know that you will be able to access local healthcare.
+This is especially important during the Covid 19 health crisis.
 Check your travel and health insurance, make sure your policy has been updated with regards to the coronavirus outbreak.
 If you are travelling somewhere very remote, check with the local government website about their procedures on dealing with the outbreak.
 Keeping yourself fully informed is key in making decisions regarding your travel.

 If you have a destination in mind that you are considering and you want to explore your options for a yacht vacation – just contact our team on firstname.lastname@example.org or via WhatsApp +41786122919 and we will offer you honest, transparent advice based on the local knowledge for every destination we offer in 60+ locations globally.